Celeiro de Aruanda

 After

-Single Postgres model with Row Level Security per role (admin, coordination, volunteer) and an audit trail of every edit.
+Single protected database with role-based access (admin, coordination, volunteer) and an audit trail of every edit.

 WhyA 100% volunteer-run operation needs traceability with zero training.
-RLS enforces the rule in the database, regardless of the front-end.
+The rule is enforced in the database itself, regardless of the front-end.

 Static reporting → live-recalculated dashboard